Our Future Path! A plan for a better world!

 Noncompliance Fees

 One of the most important roles our Federal Government would play in our Moderated Economy would be to ensure that we have a level playing field for goods manufactured here or elsewhere.
-We have many business laws dealing with such things as quality, labor, and pollution control that must be followed by manufacturing done here in the United States.
-We cannot directly enforce these laws in other countries.
-However, we can control how and when we import any goods that were manufactured elsewhere in what would have been in violation of our laws if they had been manufactured here.
+We have many business laws dealing with such things as quality, labor, and pollution control that must be followed for manufacturing done here in the United States.

 The first step is to require that all goods sold in the United States show proof as to where and when they were manufactured.
 If the goods were made here in the United States, then the manufacturers would have needed to comply with our laws and the goods could be sold without any problem.
 If the goods were made in another country, then they may not have been manufactured in a way that complied with our laws.
-If that is the case, then we would impose an appropriate noncompliance fee on each item imported.
+If that is the case, then we would impose any appropriate noncompliance fee on each item imported.

 The federal government would keep track of which laws were complied with for various imported foreign goods.
 An importer could check on the compliance status of any foreign manufacturer before importing their goods.
 If the government had an up-to-date report, then the import would just need to pay any noncompliance fee for what had been found to be in noncompliance.
-If the government did not have an up-to-date compliance report for the manufacturer, the importer could simply pay the full noncompliance fee for the goods or could request an up-to-date report.
-The importer and/or the foreign manufacturer would need to pay for the needed inspections and report.
+This would raise the cost of these noncompliant goods, which could then reduce sales of these goods here and could make locally produced goods more competitive.

 Example